JS80P

 A more distorted FM sound where the modulator and the carrier use different envelopes, so the notes start with a slight "wah" effect.
 Aftertouch and mod wheel increase the vibrato.
 Aftertouch also adds more modulation, making the sound brighter and more distorted.

-Tech Noir Lead 1
+Tech Noir 1

 A brass sound for futuristic sci-fi dystopias with a slower filter sweep at the beginning of notes, depending on note velocity.
 Mod wheel adds vibrato, aftertouch adds emphasis and brightness.

-Tech Noir Lead 2
+Tech Noir 2

 A brass sound for futuristic sci-fi dystopias with a harsher filter sweep at the beginning of notes, depending on note velocity.
 Mod wheel adds vibrato, aftertouch adds emphasis and brightness.

-Tech Noir Lead 3
+Tech Noir 3

 A darker brass sound for futuristic sci-fi dystopias with a filter sweep at the beginning of notes, depending on note velocity.
 Mod wheel adds vibrato, aftertouch adds emphasis and brightness.